 Self – promotion at its very best, but to what end and at what price?

 As you can imagine, that was it for me, I left after the afternoon coffee break and missed the final two speakers.

 I just couldn’t take any more.

-Unfortunately, this wasn’t the first conference I have been to that wasn’t prepared as mindfully as it should have been and sadly, I’m certain it won’t be the last.
+Unfortunately, this wasn’t the first conference I have been to that wasn’t prepared as mindfully as it should have been.
+Sadly, I’m certain it won’t be the last.

-– How do you want your audience to feel when you’re done?
+– How do you want your audience to feel when you’ve finished speaking?

 – What tangible difference do you aim to make to their life or their business?

 – How will your presentation content make their lives better, easier, happier or positively different?

 – What can you tell them that will help them that they don’t already know or can easily find out for themselves?

 Your audience want the facts.
 They need the data, evidence and and information.
 They don’t, however, want it as the expense of their emotional being.
 In other words, sharing data alone, without creating some form of emotional connection too is futile.
 People will forget the data but they will not forget how you make them feel about it.

 The best way to make your presentation content powerful is to focus on how you can connect the data emotionally as well as intellectually to your audience.